emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 databases which store passwords in "salted" form, which greatly increases security.

-Where the inner method does not provide an MSK or EMSK, the Crypto-Binding TLV offers little protection, as it cannot tie the inner EMSK to the TLS session via the TLS-PRF.
+Where no inner method provides an EMSK, the Crypto-Binding TLV offers little protection, as it cannot tie the inner EMSK to the TLS session via the TLS-PRF.
 As a result, the TEAP session will be vulnerable to on-path active attacks.
-Implementations and deployments SHOULD adopt various mitigation strategies described in
+Implementations and deployments SHOULD adopt various mitigation strategies described in {{RFC7029}}
-{{RFC7029}} Section 3.2.
+Section 3.2.
+Implementations also need to implement the inner method ordering described in {#key-derivations}, below, in order to fully prevent on-path attacks.

 ### Protected Termination and Acknowledged Result Indication {#protected-termination}